mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 Because of how the COVID-19 virus continues to evolve as well as how the vaccines do their work, vaccination and boosting hasn't prevented all vaccinated people from getting infected.
 That said, there is strong evidence that the rates of people ending up in the hospital and dying have significantly decreased among vaccinated and boosted populations.

-As of June 2022 the WHO reports that there have been *approximately 33 COVID-19 vaccines* in use around the globe.
+As of June 2022 the WHO reported that there were *approximately 33 COVID-19 vaccines* in use around the globe.
+Since that time bivalent vaccines have been added.
 That reporting includes:
 | Company | Product Name* |
 |---------|---------------|
 | Anhui ZL | Zifivax |